17-year-old driver pleads guilty in West LA Lamborghini crash that killed 32-year-old woman

-The boy, whose has not been publicly identified because he is a minor, entered his plea at an arraignment in juvenile court and will now await sentencing.
+The boy, who has not been publicly identified because he is a minor, was remanded to house arrest and will wear an ankle monitor while he awaits sentencing.
+He is expected to return to court on June 30 for a disposition setting hearing

 Charges were filed in the case on April 7 after Los Angeles County district attorney's office completed its investigation.